koopjs/koop-cli/README.md

-  --config        specify the project configuration in JSON             [string] --skip-install  skip dependence installation        [boolean] [default: false] --skip-git      do not initialize Git               [boolean] [default: false]
+  --config        specify the project configuration in JSON             [string] --skip-install  skip dependence installation        [boolean] [default: false] --skip-git      do not initialize Git               [boolean] [default: false] --npm-client    an executable that knows how to install npm package
+                  dependencies[string] [choices: "npm", "yarn"] [default: "npm"]
 ```

 For more details on the project templates, please take a look at the Koop [specification](https://koopjs.github.io/docs/usage/koop-core) and [samples](https://github.com/koopjs?utf8=%E2%9C%93&q=sample).